Mediation services

 Are you facing a conflict with people or entities?
 As a private mediator, I offer you a neutral space where you can facilitate dialogue and find effective, fast and flexible solutions.
 Avoid judicialization and resolve your differences collaboratively, without external impositions.

-Family conflicts
+Family and personal conflicts

-Neighborhood disputes
+Neighborhood conflicts

 With my impartial support, you can address and resolve your disagreements constructively, promoting lasting, satisfactory, and mutually beneficial agreements.